 Dalibor Svrcina vs. Tomas Martin Etcheverry: Prediction and Match Betting Odds | Zhuhai Championships

-In the Round of 16 of the Zhuhai Championships on Friday, Tomas Martin Etcheverry (ranked No. 35) faces Dalibor Svrcina (No. 167).
+In the Zhuhai Championships Round of 16 on Saturday, we have a matchup of No. 35-ranked Tomas Martin Etcheverry versus No. 167 Dalibor Svrcina.

-Compared to the underdog Svrcina (+240), Etcheverry is favored (-350) to get to the quarterfinals.
+In the Round of 16, Etcheverry is the favorite against Svrcina, with -350 odds compared to the underdog's +240.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!